 The club’s events and tournaments use the Sony PlayStation 3, because “it’s the generally accepted tournament standard among players around the world,” explained Kahula.
 “Although at [ . . . ] regular meetings, attendees are encouraged to bring whatever platform they choose: PS3, Xbox 360, or even a laptop.”

-At the weekly meetings, students can expect a casual atmosphere where they watch and play video games, or just chat with other members.
+At the weekly meetings, students can expect a casual atmosphere where they watch and play video games and play book of oz at easy slots, or just chat with other members.
 According to Kahula, if enough people show up, a “simple for-fun tournament in a specific game for that week” is held.

 “Individual members enjoy video games of all kinds but our group focuses mostly on fighting games.
 With that being said, we love fighting games of all ages and all kinds: 2D fighters, 3D fighters, brawlers, and really whatever else anyone decides to bring to a meeting,” stated Kahula.